itsuki-t/XperiaAOSPNavBarButtons/README.md

-#Xperia/AOSP NavBar Buttons  (branced from itandy's project)
+#Xperia/AOSP NavBar Buttons  (forked from itandy's project)
 ===

 This Xposed module allows you to change the NavigationBar buttons on your Xperia or AOSP devices.